The Latin Presence in Classical Music

-Symphonic music could be described as the solitary pursuit of a special connection between the audience, the orchestra and the director.
-The only guarantee of success is good music.
-Alondra de la Parra knows this formula and has mastered it with elegance and class from the podium in Hamburg, Milan, Paris or Mexico City.
+Symphonic music could be described as the solitary pursuit of a special connection between the audience, the orchestra, and the music.
+Acclaimed orchestra conductor Alondra de la Parra knows how to balance this formula and applies it with elegance and class from the podium in the best auditoriums in Hamburg, Milan, Paris or Mexico City.

 She learned, from her family, the love of art, particularly music.
 Her grandmother, the legendary Yolanda Vargas Dulché, was not only a remarkable writer, but she adored classical music and took Alondra to her first music lessons.
 “I started playing the piano at age 7 and the cello at 13, but I realized my position was not in the corpus of the orchestra, but in its direction,” recalls De la Parra.